SgtCoDFish/bedrock-bootstrap/06-uart-rxxd/README.md

 substratum autotest -serial /dev/serialdevicename -test-name uart-rxxd-full
 ```

 autotest will connect over a serial connection (which you'll need to specify) and then use GDB to run the program.
-For this program - uart-rxxd - it'll confirm that the correct input is being read by the program (i.e. that an ASCII value of `1` is correctly loaded into `x05` as `0x31`) and that the input is being written correctly when a full word is received.
+For this program - `uart-rxxd` - it'll confirm that the correct input is being read by the program (i.e. that an ASCII value of `1` is correctly loaded into `x05` as `0x31`) and that the input is being written correctly when a full word is received.
 That's all the `basic` test does.

 The `comment` test is similar to the basic test, but also confirms that comments are handled correctly.

 The `full` test is more rigorous: it has multiple comments, multiple words and more checks.

-If you want to try writing your own uart-rxxd implementation, you can still use autotest to confirm that it works, although some underlying assumptions - e.g. that received words are written to `0x8000_0000` - are baked in.
+If you want to try writing your own `uart-rxxd` implementation, you can still use autotest to confirm that it works, although some underlying assumptions - e.g. that received words are written to `0x8000_0000` - are currently baked in.